lwriedt/lwriedt.github.io/articles.md

 # Articles

-What is the part of humans in Artificial Intelligence [Human factor] (https://lwriedt.github.io/human_factor)
+What is the part of humans in Artificial Intelligence?
+[Human factor](https://lwriedt.github.io/human_factor)

 What does 'digitalization' mean?
 [Digitalization](https://lwriedt.github.io/digital)